KUTuaNithid/artificial_intelligence/README.md

 <p align='center'><img src="images/task4_100x1000_user_table.PNG" /></p>

 #### **Summary**
-As the result, the experimental result and the theroetical result is going to the same way.
+As the result, the experimental result and the theoretical result is going to the same way.
 When we increase the number of copies, the result is more closer.
 The increasing of the number of trials also effects the result, but it not that much.
 The Changing of gain also effects to the result.
 The more gain makes the result closer, but the distribution of result will be decreased.
 For my opinion, the most suitable parameters is ``` Trials = 1000, Copies = 1000, Gain = 0.5```
 As the result of energy, the most of experimental result will have the lowest energy.
 Thus, we can predict the equilibrium state from an energy.
 If the energy is low, it is more likely to be equilibrium state.